Ellimaaac/Ellimaaac.github.io/README.md

 │   └──...                                    # Specfic Folder containing images for a specific webpage ├──  ressources
 │   └──...
-└── eng                        On going       # Folder containing all the webpages tranlated in eng
+└── eng                        On going       # Folder containing all the webpages translated in eng
-    ├── index.h;tl             Coming soon
+    ├── index.html             Coming soon
     └──...
 ```